10 Top Eyeliner Tips for Aging Eyes

 Julep Pencil Gel Eyeliner

 As we age, our skin loses moisture and elasticity, making makeup application more challenging.
-A liner that’s too creamy can settle into fine lines, while one that’s too hard can skip, leaving an uneven look.
+A liner that’s too creamy can settle into fine lines, while one that’s too dry can skip, leaving an uneven look.

 The gel/pencil by Julep shown above (which I use) has a very smooth application, but if you prefer a thinner liner, it might not be the best fit.